 When Three Rivers drops and clears after being high and roily...

 Park behind Nestucca Valley Sporting Goods and walk downstream.
-I start fishing for Winter Steelhead here on Three Rivers when the Big Nestucca River is running about 6.5' and less and dropping (maybe even 7').
+I start fishing for Winter Steelhead here on Three Rivers when the Big Nestucca River is running about 6.5'-7' and less while dropping.
 Or... fish in the S-curves down below Cedar Creek Hatchery alongside the road.

-The upper river is lined with private property until you hit Castle Rock Park.
+The upper river is lined with private property until you hit the Castle Rock Park area.
 You can get out there and walk upstream (or down).
 Check with Cedar Creek Hatchery first to find out if they're letting fish up past their electric weir.

-Cedar Creek Hatchery down to Mouth of Three Rivers:
+Cedar Creek Hatchery down to the Mouth of Three Rivers:

-Should be fine today using your Cedar Creek Hatchery high-water (and "not-so-high") techniques.
-Downstream all the way to the Mouth of Three Rivers below our Hebo Bait Shop might be high for some, ok for others.
+Downstream all the way to the mouth of Three Rivers below our Hebo Bait Shop...

 Castle Rock Park: